chrisvanmeer/hcp-boundary-demo-azure/README.md

    Use the server admin user and use the `server.pem` local file contents.
 7. Go back to the Target
    Inject the SSH credentials.
-7. Create a Generic TCP Target
-   Set the default port to 80.
-   Set the default address to the private IP of `server3`.
-   Use `"ingress" in "/tags/type"` for the Ingress filter.
-   Use `"egress" in "/tags/type"` for the Egress filter.

 ### Client